 Can you say more about your geographic areas of focus?

-Rosa: As with all of our grantmaking, the PRI Fund supports organizations working in the following six Southern California counties: Los Angeles, Orange, Riverside, San Bernardino, Santa Barbara, and Ventura.
+Rosa: As with all of our grantmaking, the P.R.I.
+Fund supports organizations working in the following five Southern California counties: Los Angeles, Orange, Riverside, San Bernardino, and Ventura.
 On top of that, the communities of Southeast Los Angeles County and South Los Angeles are areas of additional focus for the Foundation.

 What types of loans will be provided?